pydata/xarray/doc/computation.rst

-Before loops or performance critical code, it's a good idea to align arrays explicitly (e.g., by putting them in the same Dataset or using :py:func:`~xray.align`) to avoid the overhead of repeated alignment with each operation.
+Before loops or performance critical code, it's a good idea to align arrays explicitly (e.g., by putting them in the same Dataset or using :py:func:`~xarray.align`) to avoid the overhead of repeated alignment with each operation.
 See :ref:`align and reindex` for more details.

 .. note::